 The kind folks at Saveur set up a fabulous weekend of events for the finalists, including tours of Charleston, cocktail parties, pub crawls, and even panel discussions where we got to hear from industry experts about the ins and out of marketing, brand management, publishing, and social issues within the food industry.
 Yes, I met Deb, the fairy Godmother of blogging, and yes, she is as delightful and charming and sincere as you might have gathered from her writing.
 We heard from a number of other authors and even a few Southern entrepreneurs like Carrie Morey and Brooks Reitz.

 I was honored to bring home the Reader’s Choice Award in the Best Baking and Sweets category.
 Although I attribute the win, in large, to the votes of my husband and my crazy-dedicated Selma friends, I am also aware that much of the success of this baby blog has been due to the help, encouragement, and inspiration that I’ve received from other blogger friends like Erin and Rebecca.
 It’s kinda like that scene from “Mean Girls” where Katy Herron breaks her homecoming crown into pieces and throws bits of it to other girls in the crowd; any win I experience in this new “career” is shared with the beautiful friends who have sewn into this site.
-It’s a thrill to bring home a trophy, but the joy comes with the people who earned it with me.
-I will forever pinch myself with delight that I get to do something I love so much and that other people, like you readers, want to be a part of it.
 So thanks.
 Y’all are the best.

 So here it is: the ins and outs of what we’ve done in Charleston.
 If you’re a history buff, love the South, or are just really into food, there’s something for everyone there.
 This is what we’ve done: